trustedlogin/docs/docs/SaaS/01-intro.md

 # TrustedLogin SaaS (Hosted Application)

 The application handles account management, profiles, and billing.
-The SaaS receives and **processes login and validation requests** from the [Client SDK](../Client/intro) and [Vendor plugin](../Vendor/intro).
+The SaaS receives and **processes login and validation requests** from the [Client SDK](../Client/intro) and [TrustedLogin Connector plugin](../Connector/intro).

 ## SLA {#service-level-agreement}